flipt-io/cup/README.md

 ##### Bindings

-Bindings are the last an crucial mechanism for exposing resources via the Cup API.
+Bindings are the last crucial mechanism for exposing resources via the Cup API.
-A binding defines which resources types should be exposed and what controller should handle their operations.
+A binding defines which resource types should be exposed and what controller should handle their operations.

 <details>